federico-terzi/federico-terzi.github.io/_posts/2019-08-10-learning-how-to-type-properly-makes-you-a-better-programmer.markdown

 ### Moving to the US Keyboard layout

 If you live in the US this may sound obvious to you, but **the English US Keyboard Layout is the best for programming**.
 Why?
-Because the people how invented most programming languages used that layout.
+Because the people who invented most programming languages used that layout.

 Being Italian, I always used the Italian layout and, while the letters and digits were arranged in the same way as the US layout (QWERTY), the symbols were not. **Most of the symbols commonly used in programming were difficult**, if not impossible, to write on an Italian keyboard ( looking at you ~ ).